CCI-MOC/hil/docs/rest_api.md

 ## Networks

+### network_create

+`PUT /network/<network>`

+Request Body:

+    {
+        "creator": <creator>,
+        "access": <access>,
+        "net_id": <net_id>
+    }

+Create a network.
+For the semantics of each of the fields, see `docs/network.md`.

+Possible errors:

+* 409, if a network by that name already exists.
+* See also bug #461

 ### show_network

 `GET /network/<network>`

 View detailed information about `<network>`.

-The result contains the following information:
+The result must contain the following fields:

-* The name of the network
+* "name", the name of the network
-* A description of legal channel identifiers for this network.
+* "channels", description of legal channel identifiers for this network.
   This is a list of channel identifiers, with possible wildcards.
 The format of these is driver specific, see below.
+* "creator", the name of the project which created the network, or "admin", if it was created by an administrator.

+The result may also contain the following fields:

+* "access" -- if this is present, it is the name of the project which has access to the network.
+Otherwise, the network is public.

 Response body (on success):

     {
-        "name": <network>
+        "name": <network>,
-        "channels": <chanel-id-list>
+        "channels": <chanel-id-list>,
-    }
+        "creator": <project or "admin">,
+        "access": <project with access to the network> (Optional) }

 Possible errors: